hynek/structlog/docs/console-output.md

 Since {class}`~structlog.dev.ConsoleRenderer` is mainly a development helper, it is less strict about immutability than the rest of *structlog* for better ergonomics.
-Notably, the currently active instance can be obtained by calling {func}`structlog.dev.get_active_console_renderer()` and it offers properties to configure its behavior after instantiation.
+Notably, the currently active instance can be obtained by calling {meth}`ConsoleRenderer.get_active() <structlog.dev.ConsoleRenderer.get_active>` and it offers properties to configure its behavior after instantiation.

 Roughly speaking, there are two ways to configure the console output.